tiprankstipranks

 Any impairment of our tangible or intangible long-lived assets, including goodwill, may adversely impact our profitability.

 A significant portion of our assets consists of long-lived assets, including tangible assets such as our manufacturing facilities, and intangible assets, including goodwill and customer relationships.
-As a result of our recent acquisitions, including the acquisition of Frutarom and the N&B Transaction, as of December 31, 2023, we recorded approximately $18.992 billion of intangible assets and goodwill, including $4.289 billion of goodwill associated with the acquisition of Frutarom and $11.817 billion of goodwill associated with the merger with the N&B Business, prior to the impact of impairment charges and business divestitures.
-Our results of operations and financial position in future periods could be negatively impacted should future impairments of our long-lived assets, including intangible assets or goodwill occur.
-At least annually, we assess both goodwill and indefinite-lived intangible assets for impairment.
+As of December 31, 2025, we had $14.3 billion of intangible assets and goodwill, primarily arising from the acquisitions of Frutarom and N&B. Our results of operations and financial position in future periods could be negatively impacted should future impairments of our long-lived assets, including intangible assets or goodwill occur.
+At least annually, we assess goodwill for impairment.
 We test for impairment by comparing the estimated fair value of a reporting unit with its carrying amount.
-If the carrying amount of a reporting unit exceeds its estimated fair value, we record an impairment charge based on the difference of the two.
+If the carrying amount of a reporting unit exceeds its estimated fair value, we record an impairment charge based on the difference between the two.
 Intangible assets with finite lives are also tested for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
-Such events and changes in circumstances could include a sustained decrease in our market capitalization, increased competition or unexpected loss of market share, increased input costs beyond projections (for example due to regulatory or industry changes), our inability to recognize the anticipated benefits of acquisitions, unexpected business disruptions (for example due to a natural disaster, public health crises, such as pandemics or epidemics or loss of a customer, supplier, or other significant business relationship), acts by governments and courts, operating results falling short of projections, or significant adverse changes in the markets in which we operate.
-During the year ended December 31, 2023, we recorded a goodwill impairment charge of $2.623 billion in the Consolidated Statements of (Loss) Income and Comprehensive Loss.
-Refer to Part II, Item 7 and Note 1 and Note 6 to the Consolidated Financial Statements for additional information.
+Such events and changes in circumstances could include a sustained decrease in our market capitalization, increased competition or unexpected loss of market share, increased input costs beyond projections (for example due to regulatory or industry changes), our inability to recognize the anticipated benefits of acquisitions, unexpected business disruptions (for example due to a natural disaster, public health crisis, such as pandemics or epidemics or loss of a customer, supplier, or other significant business relationship), acts by governments and courts, operating results falling short of projections, or significant adverse changes in the markets in which we operate.
+Effective January 1, 2025, our Nourish segment was restructured into two newly designated operating segments and reporting units: Taste and Food Ingredients.
+This change in management reporting necessitated the reallocation of goodwill between the two reporting units and the performance of a goodwill impairment test both prior to and subsequent to the change.
+We recorded an impairment charge of $1.153 billion within the Food Ingredients operating segment as a result of the change in the Company's segments, which is reflected in the Consolidated Statements of Income (Loss) and Comprehensive Income (Loss) during the year ended December 31, 2025.
+Any future restructuring or other changes in reporting may result in additional impairment charges.
+Refer to Part II, Item 7 and Note 1 and Note 12 to the Consolidated Financial Statements for additional information.
 Fair value determinations require considerable judgment and are sensitive to changes in underlying assumptions, estimates and market factors.
 Estimating the fair value of reporting units requires us to make assumptions and estimates regarding our business performance, future plans, future annual net cash flows, income tax considerations, discount rates and growth rates based on industry, economic, regulatory conditions and other market factors.
 Moreover, management will make significant accounting judgments and estimates for the application of acquisition accounting under GAAP, and the underlying valuation models.
-IFF's business, operating results and financial condition could be materially and adversely impacted in future periods if IFF's accounting judgments and estimates related to these models prove to be inaccurate.
-To the extent any of our acquisitions, including the acquisitions of Frutarom and the N&B Business, do not perform as anticipated and our underlying assumptions and estimates related to their fair value determination are not met, whether due to internal or external factors, the value of goodwill and other long-lived assets may be negatively affected and we may be required to record impairment charges.
+IFF's operating results could be materially and adversely impacted in future periods if IFF's accounting judgments and estimates related to these models prove to be inaccurate.
+To the extent any of our businesses do not perform as anticipated and our underlying assumptions and estimates related to their fair value determination are not met, whether due to internal or external factors, the value of goodwill and other long-lived assets may be negatively affected and we may be required to record impairment charges.

 Accounting & Financial Operations - Risk 2